XamlBrewer/UWP-RadialRangeIndicator-Control/README.md

 A lightweight UWP XAML circular control to represent a range.

 ## Nuget Package
-In the near future you will be able to download the latest nuget package for RadialRangeIndicator using this command:
+Download the latest nuget package for RadialRangeIndicator using this command:

 `PM>  Install-Package XamlBrewer.Uwp.RadialRangeIndicator`